 While the crust bakes, stir the sugar, flour, salt and lemon zest together.
 Whisk in the eggs until smooth then whisk in the lemon juice.

-Set the pan on a cooling rack and cool until the bars are firm and the bottom of the pan is no longer warm, about 1 hour.
+Set the pan on a cooling rack and cool until the lemon bars are firm and the bottom of the pan is no longer warm, about 1 hour.
 (You can speed this up a little by placing the bars into the refrigerator once the pan is no longer hot).

 Once cooled, use the overhang of foil to carefully lift the bars from the pan and place on a cutting board.
 Peel away the foil then cut into 16 bars or 32 small bars.
 Sift the powdered sugar over the bars.